We grow and sell New England native plants

 We focus on propagation and research to bring different and hard-to-grow native plants into production.
 In addition to propagating plants for our two Garden Shops, we also work with the Conservation staff and contract with other organizations to cultivate plants for the restoration of wild habitats.
 And, in our classroom at Nasami Farm, we also offer year-round classes in native plant horticulture and botany.

 For home gardeners and professionals, the Nasami Farm Garden Shop, open on weekends from late April through early October, offers an extraordinary variety of native plants during the growing season, and we are significantly expanding our seed collection and our list of species.
+Download the 2020 Plant Availability List and accompanying list of prices on our Buy Native Plants page.
+The lists apply to our Garden Shops at both locations, Nasami Farm and Garden in the Woods.

 Why We Grow Native Plants from Seed